Apple Magic Mouse Vs. Magic Mouse 2 - differences and compatibility

 Magic Mouse Back

-The real difference between the first Apple Magic Mouse model and the Magic Mouse 2 is the addition of the built-in rechargeable battery that replaces the AA batteries in the first model.
-Additionally, the second model features a Lightning charging port on the underside (much to the internet's amusement), making the mouse unusable during charging.
-Fortunately, only 10 minutes of charging are needed for 2 hours of use.
+The real difference between the first model of Apple Magic Mouse and Magic Mouse 2 is to add the built -in battery that replaces the AA batteries on the first model.
+Also, the second model has on the bottom a lightning port (towards the amusement of the Internet), which makes the mouse impossible to use during loading.
+Fortunately, it only takes 10 minutes of loading for 2 hours of use.

-Related: Mouse or Magic Trackpad?
-Touch gestures and options
+Related: Magic Mouse or Magic Trackpad?
+Tactile gestures and options

-Related: How to connect Apple Magic Mouse to Windows (Pair Bluetooth Magic Mouse)
+Related: Cum conectezi Apple Magic Mouse pe Windows (Pair Bluetooth Magic Mouse)

-The Apple Magic Mouse can be connected to any Windows computer with Bluetooth, but the user experience cannot be compared to macOS.
-The multi-touch functionality of the Magic Mouse may be limited or even non-existent on Windows, as these functions are optimized for macOS and are not natively supported on other operating systems.
-Additionally, certain gestures or specific features of the Magic Mouse may not be available or may not work as well on Windows as they do on a Mac.
+Apple Magic Mouse can be connected to any Windows computer that has Bluetooth, but the experience of use cannot be compared to macos.
+The multi-toouch functionality of Magic Mouse can be limited or even non-existent on Windows, as these functions are optimized for macos and are not native to other operating systems.
+In addition, certain magic mouse specific gestures or features may not be available or work as well on Windows as a Mac.

 Leave a Comment